shnwc/openenclave/docs/DesignDocs/Attestation_API_Proposal.md

 Proposed Headers files:

-- Attester public API to be declared in `openenclave/attestation/attesters.h`
+- Attester public API to be declared in `openenclave/attestation/attester.h`
-- Verifier public API to be declared in `openenclave/attestation/verifiers.h`
+- Verifier public API to be declared in `openenclave/attestation/verifier.h`
-- SGX evidence format UUIDs to be declared in `openenclave/attestation/evidence_uuids_sgx.h`
 - Plugin API (helper functions and plugin entry points) to be declared in `openenclave/internal/plugin.h`
+- SGX evidence format UUIDs (and any other SGX-specific plugin related names) to be declared in `openenclave/internal/sgx/plugin.h`

 Use cases for evidence generation: